 Ensemble Visits to Schools

 The Elmhurst Symphony Orchestra is committed to outreach and educational programs such as this to help audiences of tomorrow come to a better understanding and appreciation of music of all types.
 The Elmhurst Symphony Orchestra is a non-for-profit organization.
-The ensemble visits are made possible in part by the City of Elmhurst Tourism Fund, the Illinois Arts Council, and Target Corporation.
+The ensemble visits are made possible in part by the City of Elmhurst Tourism Fund, the Illinois Arts Council, and Target Corporation and Fifth Third Bank.

 Ted Hatmaker has been giving concert previews for the Elmhurst Symphony for eighteen years.
 He is on the faculty of Norther Illinois University, where he teaches music theory, aural skills and composition.